 The Battle for Dobruja / Wallachia annexes Dobruja took place in 1404.
 1404–1406.

-Who won the Battle for Dobruja / Wallachia annexes Dobruja?
+What was the outcome of the Battle for Dobruja / Wallachia annexes Dobruja?

 The Wallachia were victorious against the Ottoman pretender forces.